matyalatte/Texconv-Custom-DLL/docs/Build-on-Unix.md

 # Building Workflow for Ubuntu and MacOS

-You can build texconv with Ubuntu + GCC.
+You can build texconv with Ubuntu + GCC or MacOS + AppleClang.
 But please note that there are some limitations.
 -   Unable to build as exe.
 -   Unable to use GPU for conversion.